ohbm/osr2024/panel.md

 </html>

-## Topic 4: Open Data Governance and Infrastructure
+## Topic 4: Open Science in Asia/Korea
-#### <a href="https://www.crowdcast.io/e/panel-4-data-governance" target="_blank">Join on Crowdcast</a>
+#### <a href="" target="_blank">Crowdcast link available soon!<!-- Join on Crowdcast --> </a>
-When: 10:30 GMT-4 | July 25, 2023 (Tuesday) <br/>
+When: TBD <!-- 10:30 GMT-4 | July 25, 2023 (Tuesday) --> <br/>
 <br/>
-The sharable open source data serves are the foundation of open science, requiring effective strategies for management and organization.
-As more and more data are accumulated, sustainable data usage requires interactions between front- and back-end engineers, scientists, data providers, and data users.
-A large amount of brain image data has been collected, anticipating solving the problems of varied data quality, limited funding resources, or having too little data for studying specific populations or rare diseases in neuroscience research.
-Taking the advantage of methodologies like AI, big data and multi-omics approaches, on the other hand, enables scientists and doctors to understand the brain from new perspectives.
-By establishing discussions in this panel session, we take large-scale opensource brain image datasets as examples and aim to reduce inequalities by promoting value-added data usage with experts from different domains.
-Moreover, the panel will also include discussions on legal and ethical issues.
+Although Open Science has been well-recognized by the neuroimaging field as a crucial step towards better scientific practices that facilitate reproducibility and reliability, the progress has mainly taken place in the Western world.
+Asia, or Korea specifically, is relatively new to the practice and the idea and has encountered unique challenges.
+With the annual meeting of OHBM being held in an Asian, non-English speaking country, this meeting provides a unique opportunity for local researchers who are interested in Open Science to share their experiences and challenges they face in their countries.
+Specific topics of discussion include “What is stopping people from practicing Open Science,” “What is stopping institutions and governments to support Open Science,” and “How do you think the community could help?”
+This discussion will foster the development of Open Science through international collaboration and advance the Open Science practice to being more inclusive globally.
 <br><br>
 At the end of the panel discussion, the audience members will be able to:
-1. Acquire the information on the current available opensource brain image database.
+1. Understanding the current Open Science in Asia/Korea.
-2. Understand how to properly use or collect open brain image data ethically and legally.
+2. Learn about the unique challenges Asian/Korean Open Science researchers are facing.
-3. Adopt value-added strategies and infrastructure to achieve data sustainability.
+3. Initiate discussion for possible solutions and support.
 <br>
 <html>
 <div class="panel-speakers" id="panel4"></div>